 PTEN

 In 1976, the opportunity to record their first album arose.
-Initially, the project envisaged a side with the participation of the Orquestra Armorial de Recife, conducted by Cussy de Almeida, performing the "Concerto for 2 Guitars, Oboe and Orquestra de Cordas", by Radamés Gnattali and the other side with an adaptation of the "Concerto for 2 Mandolins and Strings", by Vivaldi.
-However, during recording, an unforeseen event occurred: Odair suffered a deep cut on his right thumb. when opening a can of nuts.
-Despite wanting to continue, recording had to be postponed for two months and ended happening in Rio de Janeiro.
-Without the orchestra, the repertoire needed to be reprogrammed and began to include works that were already in the repertoire of the Duo: the second movement of "Sonatina Canônica – Tempo di Siciliana", by Mario Castelnuovo-Tedesco, and "Lundu", by Francisco Mignone — both original pieces for guitar duo.
-The album, titled Latino América para Duas Guitarras, became the first of many in Duo Assad's career.
-Two years later, they released their second album, "Heitor Villa-Lobos: Obra Completa para Violão Solo", in which each He performed, individually, Villa-Lobos's pieces.
-Simultaneously with the first launches, new opportunities also began to emerge.
-TV Globo — which showed the series of musical programs Concerts for Youth — invited them to perform.
-The program, presented by conductor and composer Marlos Nobre, and broadcast on Sundays, aimed to popularize classical music in Brazil, with the Brazilian Symphony Orchestra and guest artists.
-Remarkably touched by the brothers, the maestro himself nominated them, in 1979, to represent Brazil at the Tribune of Young Interpreters, organized by UNESCO, in Bratislava, in the former Czechoslovakia.
-Among the participants were pianists, flutists and cellists.
-But, Sérgio and Odair, who were the only guitarists, stood out for their uniqueness, and won first place.
+Initially, the project envisioned one side featuring the Armorial Orchestra of Recife, conducted by Cussy de Almeida, performing Radamés Gnattali’s “Concerto for Two Guitars, Oboe, and String Orchestra,” and the other side featuring an adaptation of Vivaldi’s “Concerto for Two Mandolins and Strings.”
+But in the middle of the sessions, an unforeseen event occurred: Odair suffered a deep cut on his right thumb while opening a can of chestnuts.
+Though he wanted to continue, the recording had to be postponed for two months and ultimately took place in Rio de Janeiro.
+With the orchestra no longer involved, the repertoire had to be reprogrammed and came to include works already in the duo’s repertory: the second movement of Mario Castelnuovo Tedesco’s “Sonatina Canonica – Tempo di Siciliana” and Francisco Mignone’s “Lundu”—both original pieces for guitar duo.
+The album, titled Latino América para Duas Guitarras, became the first of many in the Duo 's career.
+Two years later, they released their second album, “Heitor Villa-Lobos: Obra Completa para Violão Solo”, in which each performed Villa-Lobos’s pieces individually.
+Simultaneously with these early releases, new opportunities began to appear.
+TV Globo—airing the musical series Concertos para a Juventude—invited them to perform.
+Hosted by conductor and composer Marlos Nobre and broadcast on Sundays, the program aimed to popularize classical music in Brazil, featuring the Brazilian Symphony Orchestra and guest artists.
+Deeply moved by the brothers, the maestro himself nominated them in 1979 to represent Brazil at the UNESCO-organized Young Performers Tribune in Bratislava, then in Czechoslovakia.
+Among the participants were pianists, flutists, and cellists.
+But Sérgio and Odair, the only guitarists, stood out for their singularity and won first place.

 Click to enlarge